Stereo-Boy/chi2_minimization_package/README.md

 ## Usage
 ### Define your fitting function
-You will need to write the fitting function fun with which you want to fit the data and store it in the fitting_functions folder. fun needs to be of the form: ymodel = your_fitting_function_chi2(x, varying_p) with the different parameter values of the varying ones being in varying_p(1),  varying_p(2)...Error is calculated automatically through err_fun so that fun should NOT calculate error.
+You will need to write the fitting function fun with which you want to fit the data and store it in the fitting_functions folder. fun needs to be of the form: ymodel = your_fitting_function(x, varying_p) with the different parameter values of the varying ones being in varying_p(1),  varying_p(2)...Error is calculated automatically through err_fun so that fun should NOT calculate error.

 Only the following functions are currently provided:
 * logistic
 * probit
+* elliptical 2D Gaussian

 ### Main call
 The main function to call is chi2minimFit.m